Yoast/wordpress-seo/readme.txt

 = 18.1 =
 Release Date: February 8th, 2022

+Yoast SEO 18.1 is out today!
+This new release brings another round of bug fixes, plus a new way for us to handle the translations in our plugin — leading to a smaller plugin size for you to install.
+Read more about what's new in Yoast SEO 18.1 in [our release post in English](https://yoa.st/release-8-2-22) or [our release post in Spanish](https://yoa.st/release-8-2-22-spanish)!

 Enhancements:

 * Changes the overall SEO score color on the post type overview pages to red when no keyphrase is set.